AUDIT Assessment for Alcohol Addiction: How It Works and Who Should Take It

 What Is The Success Rate Of The AUDIT Screening Tool In Identifying Alcohol Use Disorder?

-Who Can Take The AUDIT?
+Who Can Take The AUDIT in Florida in Florida?

 Is The AUDIT Appropriate For All Age Groups?